 Once on that reactive treadmill, we find ourselves less productive, and then at the end of the day feel like we didn’t accomplish anything we set out to do that day.
 You know, it’s the end of the day and you have worked your fingers to the bone doing stuff, only the things you needed to get done are still on the to-do list.
 Check out this list of things you could do during the day – no wonder you’re overwhelmed.

 A better way to begin your day is to first thing begin with a simple task.
 Before the craziness sets in, you should envision what you want to accomplish that day.
-Imagine what at the end of the day you have accomplished that will give you a great pleasure of accomplishment.
+Imagine what at the end of the day you have accomplished that will give you the great pleasure of accomplishment.
 What will the end of the day show that you have accomplished?

 Then, start on getting the important task you want to achieve broken down into specific tasks or actions necessary to accomplish the bigger complex task.
 Say that it would feel great to accomplish developing a marketing plan by the end of the day.
 To create your marketing plan there are many actions necessary, so make the list.

-Next you need to set priorities that you want to accomplish and begin the day on those most important tasks when your energy is highest.
+Next, you need to set priorities that you want to accomplish and begin the day on those most important tasks when your energy is highest.
 Knock out those tough tasks first and then later those easier ones needing less energy can still get done as your mental focus fades somewhat.

 This method helps avoid procrastination as tasks are done based on importance, not on what is most enjoyable first and least enjoyable last.
 This morning planning ritual should take no more than 10 to 15 minutes and help you get more out of each day since you don’t have to plan each step, just execute the action steps.